 The federal government mandates that students who withdraw from all classes may only keep the financial aid (federal Title IV grant and loan assistance) they have “earned” up to the time of withdrawal.
 Funds that were disbursed in excess of the earned amount must be returned by the university and/or the student to the federal government.
-The repayment policy and guidelines of refund periods for refunds of dropped courses is available online at http://www.semo.edu/sfs/refunds.htm and from the Financial Aid Office.
+The repayment policy and guidelines of refund periods for refunds of dropped courses is available online at http://www.semo.edu/sfs/refunds.htm and from Student Financial Services.

 Information on the university’s academic programs, degree offerings, and plans for future programs is available from the various schools/colleges and admitting offices.
 See http://www.semo.edu/provost/curriculum/guide/index.htm for contact information.